mxjeff/python-musicpd/README.txt

 To install python-mpd from source, simply run the command:

-  python setup.py install
+  python3 setup.py install

 You can use the `--help` switch to `setup.py` for a complete list of commands and their options.
-See the http://docs.python.org/inst/inst.html[Installing Python Modules] document for more details.
+See the http://docs.python.org/3/install/[Installing Python Modules] document for more details.